Aloin: Effects

 Once ingested, aloin increases peristaltic contractions in the colon, which induces bowel movements.
 Aloin also prevents the colon from re-absorbing water from the gastrointestinal tract, which leads to softer stools.
 This effect is caused by aloin's opening of chloride channels of the colonic membrane.
 In higher doses, these effects may lead to electrolyte imbalance, diarrhea, and abdominal pain, which are common side-effects of the drug.
 Because aloin can potentially cause uterine contractions, pregnant women should avoid ingesting aloe products containing aloin in more than trace amounts.

 In a study on consumption of aloe in rats and tilapia (with no separation of gel from aloin), significant negative health effects were found, including normocytic normochromic anaemia (low red blood cell count, but normal cells), hypoproteinaemia, and high AST levels.
 As many studies involving aloe gel (without aloin) have not observed these negative effects, it is possible that the negative effects could in large part be due to aloin.

 Legal status

-Plant-derived remedies containing aloin and other anthraquinones have been used as traditional medicines since antiquity, but harsh side effects make aloin generally unsuitable for household or daily use.
+Plant-derived remedies containing aloin and other anthraquinones have been used as traditional medicines since antiquity, but harsh side effects make these substances generally unsuitable for household or daily use.
 In 2002, the US FDA mandated that manufacturers reformulate or stop manufacturing over-the-counter products containing aloe because the agency did not receive necessary safety data.
 The substance is still allowed in dietary supplements [21 U.S.C.
 321 (ff)(1)] and is allowed for use in foods (primarily alcoholic beverages).